-As part of our ongoing Attendance reward initiatives, the class with the best weekly attendance is awarded the prestigious attendance cup.
-At our weekly award assemblies, the children excitedly learn which class is in the lead to win the attendance cup.
+As part of our ongoing Attendance reward initiatives, the class with the best weekly attendance is awarded our prestigious attendance cup.
+At our weekly award assemblies, the children excitedly learn which class is in the lead to win the cup.
 At the end of each term the class with the best attendance overall for that term is rewarded with some special time of their choice.
 This might be an afternoon of sports or art activities or a visit in the local area.
 It is keenly fought each term.
 Both the cup and termly reward have proved to be a great motivators for each class to be the winning team.
 It also supports collaboration and encourages the children to be like one of our Learning heroes, Tina Team.

-Congratulations to McGough Class ( Yr 5) for the best attendance for the Summer term 2017.
+Congratulations went to McGough Class ( Yr 5) for the best attendance for the Summer term 2017.
 They celebrated with a party at the end of term.

 Every School Day Counts.

 Congratulations to all of our 100% Attendance winners for the Summer term: